 Prevalence of medication overuse headache is 1 to 2% in the general population.
 It is more common among women than men; most people with this type of headache have underlying episodic migraine or tension-type headache.

-Patients who develop this disorder take frequent or excessive doses of analgesic (eg, triptans for ≥ 10 days/month), often with incomplete relief.
+Patients who develop this disorder take frequent or excessive doses of analgesics (eg, triptans for ≥ 10 days/month), often with incomplete relief.

 Etiology of Medication Overuse Headache

-The most common drugs taken by patients with medication overuse headache are
+The most common medications taken by patients with medication overuse headache are

 Analgesics that contain butalbital